Sample Performance Tasks

 Students determine how many plastic dinosaurs Danny has left after he gives some to a friend.Instructional tasks include differentiated versions at 3 points of entry.

-Students determine whether or not Mike found 10 marbles.Summative assessments include student anchor papers and scoring rationales.
+Students determine who put a greater number of books on a book shelf.Summative assessments include student anchor papers and scoring rationales.

 Sharing Jelly Beans